Where things actually go on a face

 Good.
 This is a head.
 Now, pressing lightly, we draw a line down the center.
 This is the center line for the face.

 Now we are going to add three more guidelines.
 They are horizontal guidelines: one at the top, one in the middle, and one at the bottom.
 The one in the middle is called the eye line.

 Now it gets just a little trickier.
 Not much, just a little.

-You now have your head divided into five sections, and you can number them at the top, like I did.
+We now have a head divided into five sections, and we can number them at the top.
 Why five sections?
 Because a face is five eyes wide!
 Don’t forget that.

-The eyes sit on the eye line, 1 eye in from the outside of the face and 1 eye apart from each other.
+The eyes sit on the eye line, one eye in from the outside of the face and one eye apart from each other.
 Are you still with me?
 Excellent!

 On to the nose.
 We need a few more guidelines, but that should not worry you because you are getting good at them.